Contents

 Tiered Pricing: Offers varying rates based on card type and transaction risk.

 Interchange-Plus Pricing: A transparent model that charges the interchange fee (set by card networks) plus a small markup from the provider.
+This is usually the best model.

 Contractual Terms: